TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/RestrictionBuilder/Index.rst

 Multiple restrictions can be grouped in containers which implement the `QueryRestrictionContainerInterface`.

-The `DefaultRestrictionContainer` is always added by ... uuhm ... default: It adds the `DeletedRestriction`, the `HiddenRestriction`, the `StartTimeRestriction` and the `EndTimeRestriction`.
+The `DefaultRestrictionContainer` is always added by default: It adds the `DeletedRestriction`, the `HiddenRestriction`, the `StartTimeRestriction` and the `EndTimeRestriction`.
 Note this is true for all contexts a query is executed in: It does not matter whether a query is created from within a frontend, a backend or a cli call, they all add